functorz-tech/momen_doc/features/ai-feature-configuration/zai-configuration.md

 **Advanced Prompts Guide**

 {% hint style="info" %}
 It is recommended to read and understand the [Prompt Engineering Guide ](https://www.promptingguide.ai/)to gain insight into prompt specifications and techniques for optimal results.
-While high-quality prompts may consume more App Tokens and waiting time, they often yield better results.
+While high-quality prompts may consume more AI Points and waiting time, they often yield better results.
 {% endhint %}

 **Prompt Source Options**